 The New Jersey statute never actually uses the term “cell phone.”
-Rather, it specifies use of a “wireless telephone or electronic communication device”.
+Rather, (in typical lawyer language) it specifies use of a “wireless telephone or electronic communication device”.
 Citizens band radios are exempt, as are use of two-way radios in commercial vehicles or authorized emergency vehicles.
 New Jersey drivers are subject to the cell phone statute only when the vehicle is moving, and only when it is on a public road or highway.
 Hands-free devices are exempt.

 Under some circumstances, New Jersey permits cell phone use, even when the device is not hands free, and even when the vehicle is moving, and even when the vehicle is on a public road or highway.
 The circumstances include the following:

 - The driver is using the cell phone because s/he has reason to fear for his or her life or safety;

 - The driver is using the cell phone because s/he believes that a criminal act may be perpetrated against him- or herself, or someone else;